Skip to content

 Napa Valley is Full of Exciting Things to Do

 For anyone visiting California, Napa Valley is a must-visit destination.
-Just 1 hour outside of the capital city of Sacramento, it is in a great location and features attractions and places to explore.
+Just 1 hour outside the capital city of Sacramento, it is in a great location and features attractions and places to explore.

 Napa Valley has something for everyone, from high-up sights to gourmet olive oil tastings.
 No matter which locations and attractions you include on your itinerary, a trip to the wine capital of California will be one to remember.